big-data-and-economics/big-data-class-materials/README.md

 Participation on GitHub is 5 percent of your grade.
 Please use [GitHub Discussions](https://github.com/orgs/big-data-and-economics/discussions) and `Issues` to ask questions about the course materials and problem sets.
 You can also suggest improvements to the course materials.
 Here are the guidelines:

-- When starting a discussion, posting an issue, or suggesting a pull request, please use a clear title (e.g. Problem Set 1: Question about Question 2) and description ("What does term X mean?")- If posting about an error you are encountering, follow these steps:
+- When starting a discussion, posting an issue, or suggesting a pull request, please use a clear title (e.g. Problem Set 1: Question about Question 2) and description ("What does term X mean?")

+- If posting about an error you are encountering, follow these steps:
     - Briefly state the expected behavior
     - Write the minimal code needed to reproduce the error (a minimally reproducible example)
     - Write the full error message you are receiving